ktorio/ktor-documentation/topics/RSA-Keys-Generation.md

 In the following sections, we will cover how such keys are generated and used alongside the [JWT Ktor authentication](jwt.md) plugin.

+You can follow along by using the [auth-jwt-rs256](https://github.com/ktorio/ktor-documentation/blob/1.6.8/codeSnippets/snippets/auth-jwt-rs256/) sample project's private key, found in `resources/application.conf`.
+Simply save the private key in a `.pk8` file and [skip to the second](#second-step) step first step.

 ## Generating an RSA private key

 To generate a private key, you can use `OpenSSL`, `ssh-keygen` or any other valid utility.
 For the rest of this page, we will